• Home

 Easy DIY String Light Poles Tutorial

-Install easy, removable string light poles over your patio or backyard fire pit to create beautiful ambiance!
+Install easy outdoor string light poles over your patio or backyard fire pit to create beautiful ambiance!
 They’re quick, inexpensive, and very simple!

 Easy DIY String Light Poles!
 Close-up of the top of an easy string light pole, and image of patio with patio light poles over it

-I asked for a patio makeover for my birthday this year, and one of the top things on my wishlist was string lights.
+I asked for a patio makeover for my birthday a few years back, and one of the top things on my wishlist was string lights.
 The problem?
 Nothing to hang them from.

 Do you have a different setup, like a deck or a covered patio?
-Check out this post for more string light-hanging methods and tutorials.
-It covers hanging them from trees, walls, ceilings, deck railings, and pretty much anything else you could think of.
+Check out this post for more methods for hanging patio lights.
+It covers hanging them from trees, walls, ceilings, deck railings, and pretty much anything else you can imagine.

-• String lights– we got these sturdier industrial ones.
-These are 48’ long, with 26 lights.
+• String lights– I got these sturdier industrial ones.
+These are 48 feet long, with 26 lights per strand.

 • 2 ¾” galvanized electrical conduit pipes (each 10’ long)